dylan-lang/dylan-programming-book/source/collect.rst

 *?* \*my-vector\*;
  *#[5, 3]*

-As we saw in `See Creation of strings and access to elements <collect.htm#64252>`_, certain collections have a literal syntax that enables you to specify a particular data structure as part of the program:
+As we saw in `Creation of strings and access to elements <collect.htm#64252>`_, certain collections have a literal syntax that enables you to specify a particular data structure as part of the program: